 If the same or a similar mark is already registered in relation to the same or similar goods or services, the owner will have the right to object to the registration.
 The registry will then give each side a chance to put its case, and make a decision whether to register or not.
 The Intellectual Property Office (IPO) has introduced a 'Fast Track' opposition procedure which is intended to make it easier for businesses to access opposition proceedings at a more proportionate cost.

 Marks are usually registered in respect of particular goods or services, called ‘classes’.
-A trader who wants to use his mark in respect of more than one class must apply to register it under each class.
+A trader who wants to use their mark in respect of more than one class must apply to register it under each class.
 There is a list of the 45 UK classes on the IPO website.

 Traders can make it clear their mark is registered by using the ® symbol.
 It is an offence to use it if the mark is not registered.
 If it is not registered, they can use the ™ symbol.